tgj/containers-quickstarts/s2i-datapower/README.md

 The s2i image expects the following structure for the injected configuration:

-* /src/config will contains the file that need to be in /drouter/config
+* /src/config will contain the file that need to be in /drouter/config
-* /src/local will containe the files that need to be in /drouter/local
+* /src/local will contain the files that need to be in /drouter/local

 Provided that you repo respects this layout you can create a datapower app this way:

 ```
-oc new-app datapower/s2i-datapower~<your-repo> --name=mydatapower
+oc new-app datapower/s2i-datapower~<your-repo> --name=mydatapower -e DATAPOWER_ACCEPT_LICENSE=true -e DATAPOWER_WORKER_THREADS=4
 oc create route passthrough mydatapower-svc --service mydatapower --port=8080
 ```